tofu-tf/tofu/docs/mid.md

   def undoBusinessThing(entity: Entity): F[Unit]
 }
 ```
-Only the effect produced without any result.
-It could be logging, input validation or something like that
+Only the effect is produced without any result.
+It could be logging, input validation, or something like that

 Now consider the following type
 ```scala
 type Post[F[_], A] = A => F[Unit]
 ```
-This is contravariant type.
+This is a contravariant type.
 The module takes the form
 ```scala
 //MyBusinessModule[Post[F, *]]
 {